Tikamin557/Ts-Core/docs/ModderGuide_ContentPatcherIntegration.md

 The command can reload the target Content Pack's `content.json`, rebuild its ConfigSchema-related state, rebuild Config Tokens, re-register GMCM settings, rebuild Dynamic Tokens and their dependencies, clear old disabled patch records, and reload its Content Patcher patches.

-For T's Core Content Pack resources such as Warp Providers, Building Providers, and Notification Themes, use `tscore_reload` instead.
+Content Packs which edit T's Core custom Data Assets can use the same `tscore_cp_reload` command.
+A separate `tscore_reload` command is no longer required.

 Although `tscore_cp_reload` can significantly reduce the number of game restarts needed during development, a full restart is still recommended when performing final compatibility and release testing.